How to Write a Business Plan

 4. Conduct a market analysis

-A market analysis is a detailed breakdown and assessment of the industry and target market you plan to reach.
+A market analysis is a detailed breakdown and assessment of the industry and market you plan to reach.
 It should include:

 - Your target market’s estimated size based on customer segments you plan to serve